 The University is consistently ranked among the top ten universities in the Southeastern USA, offering a wide range of resources and opportunities to help graduate students succeed.

-M.Ed. is designed for classroom teachers who want to implement research-based practices and be a literacy leader in their school.
+The M.Ed. and ALII Certificate are designed for classroom teachers and others who want to implement research-based practices and be a literacy leaders.
 Our graduates have become literacy facilitators, literacy coaches/mentors, reading coaches, and curriculum specialists.
-Completion of the M.Ed. can also better prepare teachers to apply for National Board Certification.
-Other graduates have become assistant principals and principals.
-Graduates may choose to pursue a doctoral program which prepares them for leadership positions within their school or district.

 Are you ready to help students develop strong literacy skills?
-If so, click here to learn more about the requirements for the Master of Education in Reading Education, graduate student financial aid and the graduate application process.
+If so, click here to learn more about the requirements for the Advanced Literacy Instruction & Intervention Certificate or here for the Master of Education in Reading Education, graduate student financial aid and the graduate application process.